mekkablue/Rekha/README.md

 If you have a cap component called `_cap.rekha` in your font, it will be automatically inserted (and fitted) at the end of your Rekha.

+Power user tip: If you want to have different Rekhas for the left and right end of the stroke, call them `_cap.rekhaLeft` and/or `_cap.rekhaRight`, respectively.

 ### Requirements

 The plugin needs Glyphs 2.3.1 or higher, running on OS X 10.9 or later.
 I can only test it in current OS versions, and I assume it will not work in older versions.